-The recent passing of the Central Bank (Individual Accountability Framework) Bill 2022 (IAF Bill) by the Dáil, and its expected enactment in the coming weeks, brings implementation of these reforms into sharp focus.
-It is important that all regulated firms take steps now to assess the impact of the Individual Accountability Framework on their compliance and governance arrangements and their business.
+The enactment of the Central Bank (Individual Accountability Framework) Act 2023 (IAF Act) brings implementation of these reforms into sharp focus, and the recently published Central Bank Consultation (and related draft Regulations and draft Guidance) (Consultation) provides welcome clarity on certain aspects of implementation of the IAF.
+It is important that all regulated firms take steps now to assess the impact of the IAF on their compliance and governance arrangements and their business.